vivekjag1/TACompanion/README.md

-## TA Companion - An Application for Student Assistants at Worcester Polytechnic Institute, designed by Vivek Jagadeesh
+## TA Companion - An Application for Student Assistants at Worcester Polytechnic Institute, developed by Vivek Jagadeesh
 <img src="./public/final-hero.png">
 Note - Full documentation on the technology stack, and my experience developing this website can be found on my portfolio website at <a href="https://vivekjagadeesh.com">https://vivekjagadeesh.com</a>.
 The following documentation will cover how to use this software, rather than the process of developing this project.